ChrisinBarcelona/checklist/README.md

 - [x] 3 últimas nóminas
 - [ ] Vida laboral - Request
 - [x] Contrato (si antigüedad < 2 años)
+- [ ] Ask bank if an out of date empadronimiento is still valid (for Chris)

 # Chris Check List